 This is where you state the do’s and don’ts of your group.

 Once that is done.
-You can be rest assured this you’ve provided the ultimate first impression that will last in the minds of your visitors.
+Rest assured, you’ve provided the ultimate first impression that will last in the minds of your visitors.

-Also, I’ve picked examples of two Facebook groups that are doing averagely well in the space, the first is BTOP Ultimate Blogging group with over 4000 members and Entrepreneur Hustle with over 59000 members.
+Also, I’ve picked examples of two Facebook groups doing fairly well in the space.
+The first is BTOP Ultimate Blogging group with over 4000 members, and the second is Entrepreneur Hustle with over 59000 members.

 BTOP Ultimate Blogging described its group in 4 intentional sections;

-- Is a quick introduction of the group and what they will never do, i.e No B.S
+- The first section is a quick introduction of the group and what they will never do, i.e. No B.S

 - The second section clarifies what their target audience should expect

-- The third section talks about their credibility and why you should be certain that you’ll get value.
+- The third section discusses their credibility and why you should be certain that you’ll get value.

 - While the fourth section directs you to further readings about them.